-- 107 Under ASA 580 and ASAE 3100 the auditor seeks written representations from the trustees regarding financial and compliance matters.
-These written representations are generally in the form of a representation letter which may confirm both verbal representations made during the course of the audit as well as other matters requiring written confirmation. - 108 With respect to the financial audit of a SMSF, under ASA 580 the auditor obtains written representations from the trustees, including that they: - Acknowledge responsibility for the fair presentation of the financial report in accordance with the adopted applicable financial reporting framework. - Have approved the financial report. - Confirm specified matters material to the financial report, when other sufficient appropriate audit evidence cannot reasonably be expected to exist. - Acknowledge their responsibility for the design and implementation of internal control to prevent and detect error. - Believe the effect of uncorrected misstatements aggregated by the auditor are immaterial, both individually and in aggregate, to the financial report. - 109 The auditor may also seek representations under ASAE 3100, with respect to the compliance audit, that the trustees: - Confirm specified matters material to the compliance audit.
+- 106.107.
+Under ASA 580 and ASAE 3100, the auditor seeks written representations from the trustees regarding financial and compliance matters.
+These written representations are generally in the form of a representation letter which may confirm both verbal representations made during the course of the audit as well as other matters requiring written confirmation. - 107.108.
+With respect to the financial audit of a SMSF, under ASA 580 the auditor obtains written representations from the trustees, including that they: - Acknowledge responsibility for the fair presentation of the financial report in accordance with the adopted applicable financial reporting framework. - Have approved the financial report. - Confirm specified matters material to the financial report, when other sufficient appropriate audit evidence cannot reasonably be expected to exist. - Acknowledge their responsibility for the design and implementation of internal control to prevent and detect error. - Believe the effect of uncorrected misstatements aggregated by the auditor are immaterial, both individually and in aggregate, to the financial report. - 408.109.The auditor may also seek representations under ASAE 3100, with respect to the compliance auditengagement, that the trustees: - Confirm specified matters material to the compliance auditengagement. - Have conducted the affairs of the SMSF in compliance with the SISA and SISR throughout the period. - 409.110.
+Upon receipt of a representation, either verbally or written, the auditor evaluates the representation for reasonableness against other audit evidence collected and the knowledge of the individual making the representation and, where possible, obtains corroborative evidence.

-- Have conducted the affairs of the SMSF in compliance with the SISA and SISR throughout the period. - 110 Upon receipt of a representation, either verbally or written, the auditor evaluates the representation for reasonableness against other audit evidence collected and the knowledge of the individual making the representation and, where possible, obtains corroborative evidence. - 111 Representations by the trustees cannot replace other evidence the auditor could reasonably expect to be available.
+110.111.
+Representations by the trustees cannot replace other evidence the auditor could reasonably expect to be available.
 An inability to obtain sufficient appropriate evidence regarding a matter that has, or may have, a material effect on the financial report or evaluation or measurement of the subject matter, when such evidence would ordinarily be available, constitutes a limitation on the scope of the audit, even if a representation from the responsible party has been received on the matter.
-In such circumstances, ASA 701 and ASAE 3100 require the auditor to express a qualified opinion or a disclaimer of opinion. - 112 An example Trustee Representation Letter which covers both the financial and compliance audits is included as Appendix 2 of this Guidance Statement.
+In such circumstances, ASA 7054 and ASAE 3100 require the auditor to express a qualified opinion or a disclaimer of opinion.

+111.112.
+An example Trustee Representation Letter which covers both the financial audit and compliance auditsengagement is included as Appendix 2 of this Guidance Statement.